Korey Lee: Houston Astros

 On July 1, 2022, the Astros selected Lee's contract and promoted him to the major leagues.
 He made his MLB debut that night as a pinch hitter for Martín Maldonado versus the Los Angeles Angels and was retired on a pop-up.
 On July 4, 2022, Lee made his first major league start for the Astros against the Kansas City Royals at Minute Maid Park.
 Lee led Houston's offense versus the Oakland Athletics on July 10, singling off starter Cole Irvin in the fifth inning to score Jake Meyers for his first major league hit and RBI.
 In the seventh inning, Lee collected his first major league double and recorded two more RBIs.
 He completed a 3-for-4 night with three RBIs as Houston won 6–1.

 The Astros optioned Lee to Sugar Land on August 2, 2022.
 On August 23, he homered three times and drove in a career-high five to lead a 23–8 win over the Las Vegas Aviators.
 It was also the first multi-homer game of his professional career.
 Before Game 6 of the 2022 World Series, the Astros replaced Yuli Gurriel, who exited Game 5 with a knee injury, on their roster with Lee.
-The Astros defeated the Philadlphia Phillies in that game for their fourth win in the best-of-seven series to give Lee his first career World Series title.
+The Astros defeated the Philadelphia Phillies in that game for their fourth win in the best-of-seven series to give Lee his first career World Series title.

+Lee was optioned to the Triple-A Sugar Land Space Cowboys to begin the 2023 season.

+Chicago White Sox

+On July 28, 2023, Lee was traded to the Chicago White Sox in exchange for right-handed pitcher Kendall Graveman.
+Lee was called up to the active roster on August 24.
+In 24 games for Chicago, he struggled to an .077/.143/.139 batting line with one home run and three RBI.
+Lee was optioned to the Triple–A Charlotte Knights to begin the 2024 season, but was later recalled to the Opening Day roster following an injury to Max Stassi.